Greer Spring: History

 The first gristmill on the spring branch was built by Captain Samuel Greer in 1859.
 The spring was subsequently named after the Confederate captain.
 The mill was later destroyed during the American Civil War, however the mill was rebuilt.
 Sometime after 1883, the old mill was removed to make way for a new roller mill completed sometime before 1899.
 The mill changed ownership until 1922, when it ceased operation.
 Very few remains of mill operations exist today near the spring.
 The mill itself is still standing near the top of east side of the gorge, despite very little attention.
-As of 2016, work is well underway with help from the U.S. Forest Service, HistoriCorps for the mill restoration project.
+As of 2016, work is well underway with help from the U.S. Forest Service and HistoriCorps for the mill restoration project.
 Difficult access, private ownership, and a remote location have all aided in protecting this karst location.